Our 2025 Legislative Agenda

 Protecting Consumers from Predatory and Discriminatory Practices

-Community Safety Through Stable Homes Act – (Ford/Villa)
+Community Safety Through Stable Homes Act – SB 2264 (Villa)

 Municipalities throughout Illinois have enacted “crime-free housing and nuisance property” ordinances under the guise of keeping communities safer.
 In reality, the ordinances force housing providers to unfairly penalize and even evict tenants based on any alleged criminal or “nuisance” activity – which can include calling emergency services for help.
 This bill will protect people from unfair discrimination, keep families in their homes, and refocus public policy on more effective responses to crime.